High intensity focused ultrasound (HIFU)

 Doctors in China have used HIFU to treat people with bladder cancer.
 But if the cancer comes back in the bladder then doctors in China use surgery as the standard treatment with regular follow up.

 People who have been treated with HIFU so far have had very few side effects.
-It may cause some pain for 3 to 4 days afterwards.
-And it may cause sore skin in the area treated, but this is unusual.
+It may cause some discomfort or pain for 3 to 4 days afterwards.
+And it may cause soreness in the skin or back passage depending on the area being treated, but this is mild and doesn't last long.
+It is unusual for the soreness to be ongoing or severe.

 Question about cancer?
 Contact our information nurse team